PureChart/purechart-documentation/app/markdown/types-of-charts.md

 # Types of Charts
-Currently, PureChart only offers **Lollipop** charts.
+Currently, PureChart only offers **lollipop** charts.
 However, we will support a wide range of others in the future, including

  - Bar charts
  - Column charts